HL7/cgm/input/pagecontent/index.md

 **Technical Details**

-* CGM Submitters and Receivers SHALL support bundle-based submission, and MAY support individual resource submission
+* CGM Data Receivers

+  * SHALL advertise support CGM by including exactly one of these canonical URLs in their CapabilityStatement.instantiates:
+    * `http://hl7.org/uv/cgm/CapabilityStatement/cgm-data-receiver` - for transaction-based submission to `[base]/`.
+With transaction-based submission, CGM Receivers SHALL accept all submitted entries or fail the transaction.
-* CGM Receivers MAY choose to store only a subset of resources in a submitted bundle
+    * `http://hl7.org/uv/cgm/CapabilityStatement/cgm-data-receiver-by-operation` - for operation-based submission to `[base]/$submit-cgm-bundle`.
+With operation-baesd submission, CGM Receivers MAY choose to store only a subset of resources in a submitted bundle

-  * Each entry in the `batch-response` bundle SHALL provide a status code indicating whether the submission was accepted
+  * SHALL include a status code for each entry in the response bundle, indicating whether the entry was accepted

-  * Accepted entries SHOULD be available for read/search immediately after submission, but MAY be subjected to additional ingestion workflow steps
+  * SHOULD ensure that accepted submissions are available for read/search immediately after submission, but MAY subject these submissions to additional ingestion workflow steps

-CGM Data Receivers MAY respond with HTTP status code 429 (Too Many Requests) if a client is submitting data too frequently.
+  * MAY respond with HTTP status code 429 (Too Many Requests) if a client is submitting data too frequently.
 When using this response, Receivers MAY include a `Retry-After` header specifying a time duration in seconds.
 For example: `Retry-After: 3600` suggests waiting one hour before the next submission attempt.
 This approach is complementary to, not a replacement for, pre-arranged submission schedules.

+* CGM Data Submitters SHALL:
+  1. Query the server's /metadata endpoint to determine which submission method is supported
+  2. POST a CGM Data Submission Bundle to the appropriate endpoint

 ### CGM Data Submission: Standing Orders